nu11ptr/flexstr/README.md

 cases, but instead is optimized as a  mutable string buffer.
 Most string use cases don't modify the string contents, often treat strings as if they were cheap like primitives, typically concatenate instead of modify, and often end up being cloned with identical contents.
+Additionally, `String` isn't able wrap string literal without additional allocation.
 This crate attempts to create a new string type that is optimized for typical string use cases, while retaining the simplicity of `String`.

-## Goals
+## Features

-Create a string type that:

-* Is optimized for immutability and cheap cloning
+* Optimized for immutability and cheap cloning
 * Allows for multiple ownership of the same string memory contents
 * Is very simple to use
+* Serves as a single string type (unifying literals and allocated strings)
-* For literals and short strings, allow for zero allocation
+* Zero allocation for literals and short strings (64-bit: up to 30 bytes)
-* Provide easy access to `&str` via dereference
+* Provides easy access to `&str` via dereference
-* Allow for seamless coexistence with `String`
+* Allows for easy wrapping/unwrapping of native `String` type
-* Serve as a single string type (unifying literals and `String`)
 * Isn't much more expensive than `String` in non-optimal use cases

 ## Negatives